-The Correlation information in each NF input data which helps NWDAF correlate data from different NFs is defined in Table 6.2.4-1, which is subject to all the network data analytics.
+The Correlation information in input data which helps NWDAF correlate data from different NFs, OAM and UE application(s) is defined in Table 6.2.4-1, which is subject to all the network data analytics.

 NOTE: For simplicity, the correlation information is not listed in the input data per network data analytics.